-Surprisingly, according to many studies, the engine is not the most likely source of fires on boats - electricity is.
-More than half of boat fires start with wiring or appliance failures.
-Next, come fires started by an overheated engine - in 24% of cases.
-Less than 10% of boat fires start with a fuel leak.
+According to many studies such as those conducted by entities such as BoatUS, surprisingly, the engine is not the most likely source of fires on boats - electricity is.
+More than half of boat fires

+(55 percent) start with wiring or appliance failures.
+Next come fires started by an overheated engine, but they are less than half as likely (24 percent).

+Less than 10 percent of boat fires (8 percent start with a fuel leak.
 Of course, those can reach catastrophic proportions if the fire backs up into the tank itself.
-The rest is a mixed bag of "miscellaneous" dropped match, stove spills, flare "slag" landing on the boat, etc.
+The rest is a mixed bag of "miscellaneous" - dropped match, stove spills, flare "slag" landing on the boat, etc.

-An electrical fire such as the one that starts from a fraved wire is very different than one which is fed by a malfunctioning inverter or generator.
-The first is going to act like someone smoking in bed - material is aflame but not being fed by the electricity itself.
+An electrical fire such as the one that starts from a frayed/chafed wire is very different than one which is fed by a malfunctioning inverter or generator.
+The first is going to act like someone was smoking in bed - material is aflame but not being fed by the electricity itself.
 But it counts as the cause of the fire.